TheOdinProject/curriculum/html_css/v2/main-course/selectors.md

 Let's 😎 🥸 🤓 emojify 😎 🥸 🤓 this span!

-* [`::marker`](https://css-tricks.com/almanac/selectors/m/marker/) allows you to customize the styling of your `<li>` elements' bullets or numbers.
-* [`::first-letter`](https://css-tricks.com/almanac/selectors/f/first-letter/) and [`::fisrst-line`](https://css-tricks.com/almanac/selectors/f/first-line/) allow you to (you guessed it!) give special styling to the first letter or line of some text.
-* [`::selection`](https://css-tricks.com/almanac/selectors/s/selection/) allows you to change the highlighting when a user selects text on the page.
+[`::selection`](https://css-tricks.com/almanac/selectors/s/selection/) allows you to change the highlighting when a user selects text on the page.

-* There are lots more!
+ There are lots more!
 Have a quick browse through the [pseudo-element docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-elements) to see a fuller list of what's possible.

 ### Attribute Selectors
 The last tool we're going to add to the box is attribute selectors.
 Recall that an attribute is simply anything in the opening tag of an HTML element - such as `img='picture.jpg'` or `href="www.theodinproject.com`.

 Since we write our own values for attributes, we need a slightly more flexible system to be able to target specific values.